Skip to content

 3. Arrange the strawberries, cut-side down, in the base of the cake tin.

-4. In a mixing bowl, cream the butter and sugar with an electric whisk until light and fluffy.
+4. In a mixing bowl, beat the butter and sugar with an electric whisk until light and fluffy.
 Add the eggs, one at a time, beating well between each addition.
 Fold in half the orange zest, the vanilla seeds and the flour, followed by 1-2 tbsp of orange juice.

 5. Spoon the mixture into the tin over the strawberries.
 Bake for 45 minutes, or until a skewer inserted into the centre of the cake comes out clean.
 (If the cake looks like it is browning too fast, cover with a sheet of baking paper.)
 Remove the cake from the oven and leave to cool in the tin for 10 minutes, before turning out onto a serving plate.
 Pour the reserved syrup over the cake, leaving it to soak into the warm sponge.